 Our favorite ski jackets

-This best-selling jacket offers a highly breathable yet waterproof outer layer with Primaloft thermal insulation.
-The jacket comes with a detachable and helmet-compatible hood, a stretch powder skirt, wrist gaiters with thumbholes.
+This bestselling jacket offers a highly breathable yet waterproof outer layer with Primaloft thermal insulation.
+The jacket comes with a detachable and helmet-compatible hood, a stretch powder skirt and wrist gaiters with thumbholes.
 One standout feature is the “Lifepocket,” which will keep your cell phone or any other electronics warm to ensure its battery doesn’t die.
+It's available in 10 color options and sizes ranging from small to XXL.

-The stylish Obermeyer Women’s Tuscany II Jacket, will not only allow you to look the part on the slopes, but will also keep you incredibly warm with its Thermore Classic insulation.
+The stylish Obermeyer Women’s Tuscany II Jacket will not only allow you to look the part on the slopes but will also keep you incredibly warm with its Thermore Classic insulation.
 It offers sealed seams, a powder skirt, a removable — and customizable — hood, stretch inner cuffs with adjustable hem and a fleece-lined collar.
+Plus, it's available in nearly 30 colors and designs so you can completely customize your mountain look.

 The REI Co-op Powderbound Insulated Jacket offers a two-layer nylon waterproof and windproof shell with 80 grams of synthetic insulation on the core and 60 grams of synthetic insulation in the sleeves.
 The jacket’s hood is big enough to fit over your helmet and has a high-lined collar to keep your chin warm.
 The jacket also offers pit zips, a removable powder skirt, lift pass pocket and a goggle pocket.
 There’s also a women’s version of the Co-Op Powderbound Insulated Jacket for $199.